adgellida/windowspackages/README.md

 `Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force`

 `Set-ExecutionPolicy Unrestricted -Scope LocalMachine -Force`

+Try this if not works:

+`Set-ExecutionPolicy AllSigned`

+`Set-ExecutionPolicy Bypass -Scope Process`

 4. Then go to your modified multiInstall folder and execute it